MatthewPyle-NOAA/HREF/README.md

 Contains the workflow and codes and other files needed to run the Rapid Refresh Forecast System (RRFS) enspost.

-Very simple setup instructions (just for WCOSS2):
+Very simple setup instructions (just for WCOSS2), where basedir is the directory on disk where the checked code resides.

-cd rrfs.v1.0.0/sorc/
+cd ${basedir}/sorc/

 ./build_enspost.sh